Danny Strong: Writing

 In December 2013, Strong signed on to pen the new screenplay for the film adaptation of the musical Guys and Dolls, which originally premiered on Broadway in 1950.
-Strong also co-created the TV series Empire with Daniels in 2014, for which he has written and directed multiple episodes.
-He co-wrote the two-part Mockingjay, the finale of The Hunger Games series.
+Strong co-created the TV series Empire with Lee Daniels in 2014, for which he wrote and directed multiple episodes.
+Strong co-wrote the two-part Mockingjay, the finale of The Hunger Games series.
 Part 1 was released on November 21, 2014, and Part 2 was released on November 20, 2015.

-Strong created Dopesick, a Hulu exclusive miniseries in October 2021 that explores the Sackler family and Purdue Pharma's role in the opioid epidemic in the United States.
+Strong created Dopesick, a Hulu exclusive miniseries in October 2021 that explores the Sackler family, and Purdue Pharma's role in the opioid epidemic in the United States.
 The series was influenced by Beth Macy's book by the same name and starred Michael Keaton, who earned a SAG award for his performance.
 The critically acclaimed show was nominated for 14 Emmy Awards and won the Peabody Award along with many other awards and honors.

-Strong wrote the book for the rock musical Galileo; it premiered at Berkeley Repertory Theatre and had a limited run in summer of 2024.
-Strong also wrote the book for the late 2025 Broadway revival of Chess in early 2025, after having written an earlier book and collaborating with director Michael Mayer on a 2018 Kennedy Center production of Chess, the same director for the late 2025 Broadway revival.
+Strong wrote the book for the rock musical Galileo; it premiered at Berkeley Repertory Theatre in 2024, and will open on Broadway at the Shubert Theatre in December 2026.
+Strong also wrote the book for the 2025 Broadway revival of Chess in early 2025, after having written an earlier book for a 2018 Kennedy Center production of Chess directed by Michael Mayer, who later directed the Broadway revival.
 Previews of the Broadway revival of Chess begin on October 15, with opening night slated for November 16.